arcAman07/ModelsFromScratch/LeNet/README.md

 Detailed description:
 Layer 6 is a fully connected layer.
 The F6 layer has 84 nodes, corresponding to a 7x12 bitmap, -1 means white, 1 means black, so the black and white of the bitmap of each symbol corresponds to a code.
 The training parameters and number of connections for this layer are (120 + 1) x84 = 10164.
 The ASCII encoding diagram is as follows:

+Output layer-fully connected layer
+The output layer is also a fully connected layer, with a total of 10 nodes, which respectively represent the numbers 0 to 9, and if the value of node i is 0, the result of network recognition is the number i.
+A radial basis function (RBF) network connection is used.
+Assuming x is the input of the previous layer and y is the output of the RBF, the calculation of the RBF output is: lenet1

+The value of the above formula w_ij is determined by the bitmap encoding of i, where i ranges from 0 to 9, and j ranges from 0 to 7 * 12-1.
+The closer the value of the RBF output is to 0, the closer it is to i, that is, the closer to the ASCII encoding figure of i, it means that the recognition result input by the current network is the character i.
+This layer has 84x10 = 840 parameters and connections.